 We live busy lives, and they only seem to be getting busier.
 So on top of everything else, where in the world can we also find time to do that thing we love?
 Continue reading 3 simple tips for writing around a busy schedule Finding time is tough.
 Utilizing it efficiently is tougher.

 Writing a novel is a very personal process and one that, for the bravest aspiring novelists among us, becomes very public when the decision is made to publish.
 It cannot be rushed.
 But there has to be a middleground between cranking it out too quickly and sitting on it for years without doing anything, right?
 Continue reading How long should it take to write a novel?
 Sometimes it feels like an eternity.

 As a writer, you should focus on reading books.
-Right, I get it.
-Reading well helps you to become a better writer.
-But sometimes we need to change up the medium.
-And what better way to recharge from the page than with a great movie.
-I’ve spent a lot of time watching films, having worked in the entertainment industry for a few years and simply … Continue reading 5 recent movies all writers should watch Take a break from the books and grab some popcorn.
+But sometimes you just need to watch a good movie.
+Here are the five best recent films for writers.
+Continue reading 5 recent movies all writers should watch Take a break from the books and grab some popcorn.

 You could ask any writer.
 I’m sure they could tell you how they begin their writing process.
 Maybe inspiration strikes like lightning — the entire story, right there in their mind, neatly wrapped with a bow.
 Maybe they have a nugget of an idea and begin to expand from there.
 Maybe they have a notion of an interesting main character and build the plot around … Continue reading Where I find my inspiration to write There’s just something about the northern woods and lakes.

 My advice for aspiring writers is not complex, and it’s also not a fix-all solution to any writing issues you may be facing.
 But it’s straightforward and it’s incredibly useful.
 Continue reading Simple advice for aspiring writers One thing separates successful writers from the rest.